asamountain/PriotizationJs/PRD.md

 - Displays Status (OnGoing, Not Sure, etc.)
 - Displays Due Date from CSV
 - Color-coded chips for each metadata type

+✅ **Collapsible Panels (NEW)**
+- CSV Import panel can be hidden/shown
+- Add New Task panel can be hidden/shown
+- Collapse states persisted to localStorage
+- Chevron icons indicate expand/collapse state

+✅ **Quick Add Modal (NEW)**
+- Triggered by clicking anywhere on the Eisenhower Matrix
+- Pre-fills importance/urgency based on click position
+- Allows immediate task creation without scrolling
+- All optional fields available (link, notes)

+✅ **Improved Task List UI (NEW)**
+- Larger task titles (1.1rem) with full text wrap
+- No ellipsis truncation on task names
+- Importance/Urgency as prominent chips (not gauge bars)
+- Icons for importance (star) and urgency (clock)
+- Larger list items (80px minimum height)
+- Better hover states and spacing

 ---